scribe-security/docs/docs/platforms/overview.md

 ## The Discover Command
-The discover command is used to sample assets data from various sources.
+The discover command is used to sample asset data from various sources.
 The data is stored in an internal database, which is used by the evidence generation and policy evaluation commands.
 To run the discover command you need to provide the access data to the resources and scoping information.
 Access data typically includes providing a `url` and access data such as a `token` or `username` and `password`.

 Notice that the database created should be accessible for running the other commands later on.

 ### Common Options
 The `--db.local.store_policy` option defines the policy for handling local data collection, allowing either "update" to modify existing data or "replace" to overwrite it entirely, with "update" as the default behavior.
-When using `replace` only data relevent to the specific plafrom will be replaced.
+When using `replace` only data relevant to the specific platform will be replaced.

-The `--db.update_period` option specifies whether to run the discovery, if it has been already done in the pervious period, specified in days.
+The `--db.update_period` option specifies whether to run the discovery if it has been already done in the previous period, specified in days.

 ### Gitlab Discovery
 Gitlab discovery samples the following assets: organization, projects, users, tokens, and pipelines.
-To run the discover process on a Gitlab account:
+To run the discovery process on a Gitlab account:
 ```bash
 platforms discover gitlab --token $TOKEN
 ```
 The token should have admin permissions (as it is needed for reading secrets information).

 #### Gitlab Discovery Options
-The option `--token `is mandatory and used for providing the GitLab token, with a default set from environment variables CI_JOB_TOKEN or GITLAB_TOKEN.
+The option `--token `is mandatory and used for providing the GitLab token, with a default set from the environment variables CI_JOB_TOKEN or GITLAB_TOKEN.

 The option `--url` sets the GitLab base URL, with a default value of "https://gitlab.com/api/v4".